a fantastic art project for summer vacation hikers.

 step 4. we call this stinky glue (below photo) in my art classes, but gosh, i LOVE the smell of Mod Podge because it means i’m creating! pour the Mod Podge into a small plastic cup (if you’ve got one) have a paper towel on hand because the ‘watercolor magic’ bleeds. you’ll want to wipe off the brush if you pick up some of the paint color.

-step 4. before applying leaves, have string (warm colors work best) or raffia because the leaves do NOT like to be wrapped around a stick. the photo below is me fighting with the leaves. i put a puddle of Mod Podge on the tinfoil. i put one leaf at a time in the puddle, put it on the stick & painted more Mod Podge on the leaf, once you’ve got enough leaves to cover your naked part of the stick, wrap the leaves in whatever you have cut. my hands worked better than anything during this project. (if you hate the feel of glue on your hands…i wouldn’t do the project. i love pulling the dried Mod Podge off) i used some dried hydrangea flowers that i soaked in water, i put them on the stick upside down because that is the way they stayed on best. some of this can be frustrating, but damn, it is so cool when it was done!
+step 4. before applying leaves, have string (warm colors work best) or raffia because the leaves do NOT like to be wrapped around a stick. the photo below is me fighting with the leaves. i put a puddle of Mod Podge on the tinfoil. i put one leaf at a time in the puddle, put it on the stick & painted more Mod Podge on the leaf, once you’ve got enough leaves to cover the naked part of the stick, wrap the leaves around the stick. my hands worked better than anything during this project. (if you hate the feel of glue on your hands…if you don’t, use gloves, though it may be harder… i love pulling the dried Mod Podge off my fingers) i used some dried hydrangea flowers that i soaked in water, i put them on the stick upside down because that is the way they stayed on best. some of this can be frustrating, but damn, it is so cool when it was done!

 Just me struggling with leaves. my son took these images with my broken iPhone which is why the quality of every.damn.shot.is.soft.on.focus.

 Henry wanted to show how messy my hands were. i had dried BLUE hydrangea in a vase. i took the petals, soaked them in water, then i Mod Podged them on upside down because the texture on the backside is so cool.
-When you have finished applying the leaves (or whatever you did/do) put Mod Podge on the whole stick–i recommend that you first paint the glue over the watercolor magic one color at a time because the Mod Podge will pick up the color from the stick. (you could wait for paint to dry, or spray it with varnish, but i was too impatient-i have other things to make)
+When you have finished applying the leaves (or whatever you did/do) put Mod Podge on the whole stick–i recommend that you first paint the glue over the watercolor magic one color at a time because the Mod Podge will pick up the color from the stick. wash the brush every time you paint a different color.
+Once the Mod Podge has dried completely, paint it with varnish to make it last.

 this is the finished stick this morning. i LOVE that the top of the stick looks like a femur or tibia bone. i had two viola flowers in a pot outside. i plucked them off & glued them onto the stick.